DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 out to all users, the flag no longer serves its purpose.
 Keeping the flag increases the chances of falling back to the old UI if the flag is accidentally turned off or if a system fails to integrate the SDK.

+It's therefore important to stay on top of your feature flags and remove them when they are no longer needed.

 ## When to remove a flag

 The decision to remove a flag depends on what “type” of flag it is.
 DevCycle believes strongly in the philosophy